pratyushmn/SportsClassifier/README.md

 # SportsClassifier
-A machine learning model that can identify the sport being played from a picture of that sport.
+A neural networks-based model that can identify the sport being played from a picture of that sport.

 Uses fastai libraries, and Jupyter Notebooks which were created and edited on Google's Colaboratory platform.